HIPAA Security Rule: Technical Requirements

 Most organizations fail HIPAA audits not because they lack the technology but because they lack the documentation and administration.
 They have encryption, but no documented policy about what should be encrypted.
 They have audit logs, but nobody's reviewing them.
 They have access controls, but they've never done a formal review of who has access to what.
 They have incident procedures, but nobody's trained on them.
 They have security policies, but they're three years old and don't match what actually happens in the organization.

-Finally, organizations fail because they don't understand that compliance is an ongoing program, not a project that ends.
-After an initial audit, some organizations assume they're done and move on.
-But the Security Rule requires annual risk assessments, regular reviews and updates of policies, regular training (at least annually), regular vulnerability scanning, and continuous monitoring for new threats.
+Organizations also fail because they don't understand that compliance is an ongoing program, not a project that ends.
+The Security Rule requires annual risk assessments, regular reviews and updates of policies, regular training (at least annually), regular vulnerability scanning, and continuous monitoring for new threats.
 Your threat landscape changes, your technology changes, your staffing changes.
 Your controls need to evolve with all of that.
-Compliance is a continuous cycle.